saul.pw/ software writing art links crosswords

 6.022 × 1023

-This is pronounced “six point oh two two times tentatha twenty-third”.
+which is pronounced “six point oh two two times tentatha twenty-third”.

 It’s the “23”.
 The magnitude of the number.
 How long is the number, how many digits does it have?
+This is why a cheeky chemistry teacher would laboriously write this out on the whiteboard:

 Mag Numbers